vishnu1100/BetterDiscordNitroPlugin/README.md

 ## Features

-- **High-Quality Screen Sharing**: Share your screen at 1080p and 60 FPS, even without a Nitro subscription.
+- **High-Quality Screen Sharing**: Share your screen at max resolution and  FPS, even without a Nitro subscription.
 - **Animated Avatars and Banners**: Customize your profile with animated GIFs or high-quality images as profile avatars and banners, viewable client-side.
 - **Nitro Emoji Bypass**: Use animated and cross-server emojis without Nitro.
 Works across all servers and DMs.
 - **Custom Emoji Size**: Adjust the size of emojis anywhere between 16px and 64px for a more personalized emoji experience.